MoM

 These publications extend the framework into longer-form and more reference-ready articulation.

-This internal route explains how canonical framework pages on WinMedia connect to MandalaStacks as the downstream applied layer.
+This section shows how canonical framework pages on WinMedia connect to MandalaStacks as the downstream applied layer.

 Move from MoM to applied use